Caroline Chisholm School

 Caroline Chisholm School is a mixed all-through school with academy status, in Wootton, south Northampton, England.
 It is named after Caroline Chisholm, a 19th-century social reformer.
-The principal is David James.
+The principal is Chris Bishop.
 The school was built in 15 months and cost £25 million.
 The school added its final year, Year 13, in September 2008.
 In 2005, admission arrangements were changed to give siblings of existing students at the school greater priority for places.

 Design

 The school has 5 blocks, A Block (Music, Drama and PE), B Block (Languages and Humanities), C Block (Maths and English), D Block (Technology and Science), E Block (Sixth Form Centre, ICT, Business and Art).
-The school also boasts a two-form entry Primary Phase with its own studio, multi-purpose room, 12 classrooms and large playground area.
-The site also has a cafeteria, takeaway area, numerous ICT suites, drama studios, gym, art display area, and public meeting rooms.
+The school has a two-form entry Primary Phase with its own studio, multi-purpose room, 14 classrooms and playground area.
+The site also has a cafeteria, takeaway area, ICT suites, drama studios, gym, art display area, and public meeting rooms.